 7. The first Earth Day was celebrated in 1962.

-Bonus Points: Can you remember the exact date? + 1
+Bonus Points: +1 if you know the exact date.

-👉 Want the full answer, bonus point value, and who made a surprise appearance in a special broadcast?
+Want the full answer, bonus point details, and fun fact?

 8. The vernal equinox marks the official end of winter and beginning of spring.